vabruzzo/from-lambda-calculus-to-react/README.md

 ## Takeaways

-- [React Basic Conceptual Model](https://github.com/reactjs/react-basic)* - React mental model as understood by Sebastian Markbåge, React core team member; These concepts help to pull everything together
+- [React Basic Conceptual Model](https://github.com/reactjs/react-basic)* - React mental model as understood by Sebastian Markbåge, React core team member; these concepts help to pull everything together

+Write React in a functional language!
+At least for small demo projects.
+This has been an immensely rewarding experience in my own case.

+- [ReasonML](https://reasonml.github.io/) - OCaml for JS; statically typed language developed by the creator of React; you can think of this as the way the React creator intended it to be written
+- ClojureScript - [re-frame](https://github.com/Day8/re-frame) & [Learn re-frame](https://www.learnreframe.com/), [Rum](https://github.com/tonsky/rum), [Om](https://github.com/omcljs/om) (I perfer re-frame)
+- [Elm](https://elm-lang.org/) - Haskell for JS; statically typed; heavily inspired Redux